Paige Bueckers's Success and Achievements in Timeline

 April 6, 2025: Wins First National Championship

-September 30, 2025: Named to TIME100 Next List
+September 30, 2025: Named to TIME100 Next list

 On September 30, 2025, Paige Bueckers was named to the 2025 TIME100 Next list as one of the most influential rising stars of the year.
+Diana Taurasi wrote about her for Time, praising her playmaking abilities.